 Supply chain thought leaders, along with supply chain organizations, are looking to seize this opportunity to bring about changes to the supply chain design and implement new models.
 At the forefront of these changes are new technologies which will impact supply chain management in the future.

-The Future Roadmap of Intelligent Supply Chain Technologies: 2021 and Beyond
+The Future Roadmap of Intelligent Supply Chain Technologies

 Despite the stalled projects and challenges in 2020, technologies still keep evolving.
-What changes can we expect in the supply chain industry in 2021 and beyond?
+What changes can we expect in the supply chain industry in the future?

 The future of supply chains and global trade in general, will be completely transformed with the development of an increasingly digitized environment.
 The impending changes include connected, end-to-end, value chains, and more intelligent, automated, and autonomous distribution systems.